I’ve always loved to draw

 Design and art

-The overlapping of my work as a web designer and the art community has been rewarding.
-Among others, I have designed websites for
+My work as a web designer for artists and the broader art community has been rewarding.
+I have designed, built, and hosted websites for

-- Alex Colville, painter and printmaker, former Mt.
-A. Fine Arts faculty member, and fellow Mount Allison graduate
+- Alex Colville, painter and printmaker, former Mount Allison University Fine Arts faculty member, and fellow Mount Allison graduate

 - Stephen Scott, painter